aidanhopper/Notes/Atomic Notes/Ethical Theories.md

 Introduces the idea of utility and how maximizing utility will lead to the best outcomes for society.
 Utility is determined by the amount of happiness it produces.

-**Rule Utilitarianism**: Consequce-based on *rules* rather than acts.
+**Rule Utilitarianism**: Consequence-based on *rules* rather than acts.
 One critique of rule utilitarianism is that there is no *intrinsic* motivation to be moral (John Stuart Mill).

 **Act Utilitarianism**: Based on acts.
 One issue with act utilitarianism is that it can justify the exploitation of the minority (Immanuel Kant).

 A critique of both is that they are fundamentally flawed because morality is tied to happiness or pleasure and determined by consequences of acts or rules.
-Morality should not be grounded in consequnces or happiness.
+Morality should not be grounded in consequences or happiness.

 ### Deontology